 Leveraging your internal network’s uncommon in recruitment.
 It seems counter-intuitive to the principles of self-startership and entrepreneurism that are intrinsic to the job.

 But the truth is, you wouldn’t be where you are without help.
 Or if the word H*LP doesn’t sit well with you, then call it support.
 Or guidance.
 Or advice.

 Which doesn’t mean settling for less.
 It means taking down 50% of £40k instead of 100% of £10k.
 It means utilising the strengths of the people you work well with and going after big hiring projects together.

 Specialisms are important but teamwork makes the difference in unlocking a fresh stream of extra revenue.
 And the more deals you close with your colleagues, the larger your commission gets.

 Here’s The Lowdown on Split Fees.
 Done well, they’ll form a major chunk of your billings.

-It’s no surprise high performers typically come from a structured background.
-Because if fulfilling basic activities comes naturally, metrics don’t need to be meticulously tracked.
+It’s no surprise high performers typically come from a structured recruitment background.
+Because if fulfilling basic activities comes naturally, it’s less likely that metrics need to be meticulously tracked.